tomas-fryza/avr-course/lab4-lcd/README.md

 3. IMPORTANT: Rename `LAB4-LCD > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

-4. In PlatformIO project, create a new folder `LAB4-LCD > lib > gpio`.
-Copy your GPIO library files [`gpio.c`](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/gpio.c) and [`gpio.h`](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/include/gpio.h) from the previous labs to this folder.
+4. Copy the `timer.h` header file from the previous lab to `LCD4-LCD > include` folder.

-5. In PlatformIO project, create a new file `LAB4-LCD > include > timer.h`.
-Copy/paste [header file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/include/timer.h) from the previous lab to this file.
+5. In PlatformIO project, create a new folder `LAB4-LCD > lib > gpio`.
+Copy your GPIO library files `gpio.c` and `gpio.h` from the previous labs to this folder.

 6. In PlatformIO project, create a new folder `LAB4-LCD > lib > lcd`.
 Within this folder, create three new files `lcd.c`, `lcd.h`, and `lcd_definitions.h`.
 The final project structure should look like this: